iml-r/PaReNT/README.md

 It is primarily intended for researchers in word formation and morphology, but can be found useful by anyone in computational linguistics or natural language processing.

 ### Parent retrieval
 Parent retrieval refers to producing the ancestor(s) of a given input word.
-For instance, ancestor (or parent) of the English word _development_ is _develop_; and the parents of _waterfall_ are _water_ and _fall_.
+For instance, the ancestor (or parent) of the English word _development_ is _develop_; and the parents of _waterfall_ are _water_ and _fall_.
 It is an extension of lemmatization, an evolution of stemming, and a generalization of compound splitting.
 If you find any of these tasks useful, there is a good chance you might find parent retrieval useful as well.

 ### Word formation classification
 Very broadly speaking, words can be separated into three categories: